Prescription Medicine

 There is provision for the emergency supply of medicines at the request of the doctor, dentist or nurse.
 The pharmacist must be requested to supply a particular patient.
 If the prescriber is unable to complete a prescription immediately, he undertakes to do so within 24 hours.
 The provision does not apply to certain categories of medicines.

 There are provisions for the emergency supply of medicines at the request of a patient.
-The pharmacist must have interviewed the person requesting the medicine and be satisfied as to the immediate needs.
+The pharmacist must have interviewed the person requesting the medicine and be satisfied with the immediate needs.
 Other detailed conditions apply, in particular in relation to the quantity and dosage.
-It not applicable to all medicines.
-The product must be labelled with certain particulars including the words, \”emergency supply.\”
+It is not applicable to all medicines.
+The product must be labelled with certain particulars, including the words “emergency supply.”

 Information on the label includes